Yazurai/ELTE-IK-19-20/README.md

 ## Weekly changelog
 ### 2019.09.23 - 2019.09.29

+This weekly report will hold all the homeworks and handins for that specific week.
+I will try to update it daily and as soon as there is

 - TBD = To be determined
 - NONE = Nothing to be done for this week
 - WIP = Work in progress